 Before investing in general, know there’s a significant likelihood you can lose some or all of your money.
 Investing with a credit card carries even higher risk.
 Steep APRs can easily wipe out your gains.
 And if your investments decrease in value, you’ll end up in debt while still having the burden of paying interest.
 We recommend investing only with funds you have available instead of trying to invest with a credit card.

 It’s tempting to use a credit card to purchase investments.
-You can extract money from your card, then take advantage of the grace period from any accrued interest.
-Meanwhile, you can invest that money and hopefully start collecting a return on your investment before the interest kicks in.
+You can extract money from your card, then take advantage of the interest rate to pay off that accruing interest over time.
+Meanwhile, you can invest that money and hopefully start collecting a return on your investment before the interest ramps up.

-That sounds great in theory, but in practice it rarely pans out.
-Credit card APRs are generally between 15% and 20% — that’s a high price to pay to borrow money.
+That sounds great in theory, but in practice, it rarely pans out.
+Credit card cash advance APRs are generally about 25.35% on average and often possess no grace period.
+Plus, you’ll typically need to pay a cash advance fee to withdraw that cash.
+In total, there’s a steep price to pay to borrow money from your credit line.

 How to use a credit card to invest

 As we’ve discussed, investing with a credit card is risky.
 But if you still want to use your credit card to invest, you may be able to do it with the following methods:

 1. Take out a cash advance.

 Once you take out your cash advance, funnel it into your brokerage.
 For example, you could deposit cash into your bank account, which you’ll link to your trading account.

 You may also be able to deposit directly into your trading account with a cash advance check.
 If you decide to go with this method, consider applying for a credit card with low cash advance rates.